 As Nobody’s Home picks up steam, it seems important to clarify the focus of the project, which should help folks to understand the submissions guidelines a bit better.
 Nobody’s Home: Modern Southern Folklore will be an online anthology of creative nonfiction essays, opinion pieces, short memoirs, and similar works that discuss the ideas, beliefs, myths, and narratives that have driven Southern culture since 1970.

 Recently, a friend who is a university scholar asked me, “Why 1970?”
 Because it’s 2020 now, and fifty is a nice round number.
 I know that Rev. Dr. Martin Luther King, Jr.’s death in April 1968 typically serves as the historian’s end to the Civil Rights movement, but it took a minute – that’s a year or two in historical terms – to wrap our Southern heads around what the end of the movement would mean.
 By 1970, two years after King’s death and at the time of the Voting Rights Act’s first reauthorization, it was becoming clear that our region had entered a new era.
-The elections in November 1970 brought Fred Gray and Thomas Reed to Alabama’s State House as the state’s first black legislators since Reconstruction, and over in Georgia, the mild-mannered Jimmy Carter replaced the axe handle-toting Lester Maddox as governor.
-A year later, in 1971, the Southern Poverty Law Center was founded.
+The elections in November 1970 brought Fred Gray and Thomas Reed to Alabama’s State House as the first black legislators since Reconstruction, and over in Georgia, the mild-mannered Jimmy Carter replaced the axe handle-toting Lester Maddox as governor.
+Also in 1970, the Alexander v.
+Holmes school desegregation ruling took effect, in some places mid-school year.
+A year later, in 1971, the Southern Poverty Law Center was founded, and the integration of schools took another step forward with the Swann v.
+Charlotte-Mecklenburg Board of Education ruling.
 The post-Civil Rights ’70s were off and running.

 The main two questions asked by this project are: why did Southerners do those things, and what are the ideas for making it better now?
 On the one hand, why did so many white people believe they had to leave one neighborhood and move to another nearby, why did Mississippi leaders wait until 2013 to officially outlaw slavery, and why did those high school boys in Jena, Louisiana think it was a good idea to hang nooses in a tree on school grounds?
 There had to be reasons, and they are worthy of discussion.
 Then, on the other hand, what ideas do we have now to move ourselves in a better direction, and what narratives support those good ideas?
 It was painfully obvious what to do about Jim Crow segregation— end it.
 But what do we do about failing schools, high rates of obesity and diabetes, inadequate disaster preparedness, a lack of broadband access, or the closing of rural hospitals?
 This project is not about re-litigating the past, but about sharing honest assessments of the past that accompany ideas for improving Southern life in the present and the future.